-- Any student with acceptable ACT scores, within five years of enrollment.
-However, students who wish to improve their course placement may take the state placement test; - · Any student who has an associate degree or higher; - Any student who transfers degree-creditable, collegelevel English or mathematics courses with a grade of "C" or better from an accredited institution; - Any student who has successfully completed required developmental coursework at another Alabama Community College System college or an accredited college.
-Course descriptions from institutions outside of the Alabama Community College System must be reviewed; - Any student who scores 165 or higher on the Mathematical Reasoning or Reasoning Through Language Arts subject tests of the 2014 series GED; - · Any transient student with documentation; - Any student who is enrolling for personal enrichment purposes only.

-- Any student who is enrolling in short term certificate programs having no English, Reading, or Math requirements. - Any student who is enrolling in a certificate program that requires MAH101 and COM100.
+- Any student with acceptable ACT scores, final high school GPA and/or course grades, within five years of enrollment.
+However, students who wish to improve their course placement may take the state placement test; - Any student who has an associate degree or higher; - Any student who transfers degree-creditable, college-level English or mathematics courses with a grade of "C" or better from an accredited institution; - Any student who has successfully completed required developmental coursework at another Alabama Community College System college or an accredited college.
+Course descriptions from institutions outside of the Alabama Community College System must be reviewed; - Any student who scores 165 or higher on the Mathematical Reasoning or Reasoning Through Language Arts subject tests of the 2014 series GED; - Any transient student with documentation; - Any student who is enrolling for personal enrichment purposes only. - Any student who is enrolling in short term certificate programs having no English, Reading, or Math requirements. - Any student who is enrolling in a certificate program that requires MAH101 and COM100.